cucumber/aruba/CONTRIBUTING.md

 * This is not a support forum.
 If you have a question, please go to [The Cukes Google Group](http://groups.google.com/group/cukes).
 * Do you have an idea for a new feature?
 Then don't expect it to be implemented unless you or someone else sends a [pull request](https://help.github.com/articles/using-pull-requests).
 You might be better to start a discussion on [the google group](http://groups.google.com/group/cukes).
 * Reporting a bug?
-Please tell us:
-  * which version of Aruba you're using
-  * which version of Ruby you're using.
-  * How to reproduce it.
-Bugs with a failing test in a [pull request](https://help.github.com/articles/using-pull-requests) get fixed much quicker.
-Some bugs may never be fixed.
-* Want to paste some code or output?
-Put \`\`\` on a line above and below your code/output.
-See [GFM](https://help.github.com/articles/github-flavored-markdown)'s *Fenced Code Blocks* for details.
+Just follow our comments in the issue template
 * We love [pull requests](https://help.github.com/articles/using-pull-requests).
-But if you don't have a test to go with it we probably won't merge it.
+The same here: Please consider our comments within the template we provide for your pull request(s).

 # Contributing to Aruba